DataDog/jmxfetch/README.md

 ### Local Testing
 You can utilize the provided testing server `misbehaving-jmx-server` with the preset `./docker-compose.yaml` file.
-This will run two containers, one is the test server and the other is the Datadog Agent running your local JAR's version of JMXFetch.
+This runs two containers, one is the test server and the other is the Datadog Agent running your local JAR's version of JMXFetch.